 The power spectral density of the total emissions of all WAIC transmitters on board an aircraft shall not exceed an equivalent isotropic radiated power spectral density of 4mW/MHz assuming a point source located at the geometrical center of the aircraft.

-Note: The RTCA document DO-378 and the EUROCAE document ED-260 provide one acceptable method of demonstrating compliance with xx.4.2.
+.

 …